 These attributes are also represented in a set of 2019 ERP trends that include a focus on functionality over price, favoring solutions that provide real-time business insights and an increasing move to a two-tier model, that combines more than one software or vendor.

 Gartner refers to “postmodern ERP”—a technology strategy that automates and links administrative and operational business capabilities with appropriate levels of integration that balance the benefits of vendor-delivered integration against business flexibility and agility.

 The “appropriate levels of integration” Gartner refers to can mean very different things to different eprocurement software vendors.
 We’ve seen vendors promoting their application’s integration with ERP when that “integration” took the form of imports into and out of the two solutions.

-Here are a few questions you should ask a procurement solution vendor as you shop for an integrated procurement solution:
+Here are a few questions you should ask a procurement solution vendor as you shop for an integrated procurement solution.

 Does the vendor have a development partnership with the ERP?
-A development partnership ensures that the integration is developed according to specifications required by the ERP and is e certified, when there is a required certification for the integration.
+A development partnership ensures that the integration is developed according to specifications required by the ERP and is e-certified, when there is a required certification for the integration.

 This is an important one.
 Without real-time integration, efficiencies are slowed, and worse—requisition and order activity could lead to an undetected over spend and over-budget situation.

 You’ll see a lot of variation here.
 Some vendors may list their solution as integrated to an ERP when they offer minimal integration touchpoints—perhaps just to the general ledger or account payable invoices.

 Vendors are usually good at promoting what they do, but not as good at telling you what they don’t do.
 Walk through the entire workflow and determine what the system cannot help you automate.

 Any solution you select needs to be configurable to match your organization’s workflows.
 Make certain your goals won’t be limited by limited configuration functionality that the vendor offers.

 Consider whether the solution offers out-of-the-box integration, where all that is required of you is the configuration of your workflows, users and roles.

 Ask if the data exchange is an automated, behind-the-scenes function that requires no user interaction.
 Some solutions require manual synchronization where someone must run a script to start the synchronization.

 Procurement applications, even those promoted by your ERP publisher, vary widely in their functionality and the depth and breadth of the integration.
 One missing piece of functionality could cost you time, efficiencies and money.